otwcode/otwarchive/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

-How can the Archive's QA team verify that this is work as you intended?
+How can the Archive's QA team verify that this is working as you intended?
 (If you have access, please copy this into the JIRA ticket for them!)

 ## References